-Survivors for Justice, a victim advocacy organization focused on preventing child sexual abuse, first learned that this was a problem in Brooklyn's ultra-Orthodox Jewish community from a middle-aged friend, who told of being sexually abused as a teenager both by his yeshiva teacher and a therapist.
+Survivors for Justice, a victim advocacy organization focused on preventing child sexual abuse, first learned that it was a problem in Brooklyn's ultra-Orthodox Jewish community from a middle-aged friend who told him of being sexually abused as a teenager by both his yeshiva teacher and a therapist.

-So Hirsch learned about the reluctance of rabbis and Jewish community leaders to report child sexual abuse, even when they privately admit they have heard and believed the allegations.
+That's how Hirsch learned about how reluctant rabbis and Jewish community leaders are to report child sexual abuse, even when they privately admit that they have heard -- and believed -- the allegations.

-The Orthodox Jewish liaison employed by Hynes, ostensibly as a nod to cultural sensitivity, Hirsch says, pressures child victims into dropping charges.
-Victims who insist on pressing charges, he says, end up with soft plea deals that avoid jail time or sex offender registration, and perpetrators who intimidate witnesses are never prosecuted.
+According to Hirsch, the Orthodox Jewish liaison Hynes hired, ostensibly as a nod to cultural sensitivity, pressures child victims into dropping charges.
+Victims who insist on pressing charges, he says, end up with soft plea deals that include no jail time or sex offender registration; and perpetrators who intimidate witnesses are never prosecuted.

-Hirsch regards Hynes' "velvet glove" treatment of child sex abuse cases within the ultra-Orthodox community as reflecting the prosecutor's fear of the power of the Brooklyn Orthodox Jewish voting bloc.
+Hirsch sees Hynes' "velvet glove" treatment of child sex abuse cases in the ultra-Orthodox community as reflecting the prosecutor's fear of the power of the Brooklyn Orthodox Jewish voting bloc.

-Hirsch calls out national ultra-Orthodox social services agency Ohel Children’s Home and Family Services for treating unreported pedophiles and serving as a barrier between the community and law enforcement; and Brooklyn's volunteer Boro Park Shomrim patrol for keeping a secret list of child molesters.
+Hirsch has called out national ultra-Orthodox social services agency Ohel Children’s Home and Family Services for treating unreported pedophiles and for stepping between the community and law enforcement, and Brooklyn's volunteer Boro Park Shomrim patrol for keeping a secret list of child molesters.

-Government and the mainstream media have ignored the plight of Orthodox child victims, Hirsch says, particularly when compared to the level of attention that the Catholic pedophile priest and the Penn State pedophile coach scandals have received.
-The New York Times has published only two stories about child sexual abuse in the ultra-Orthodox community within the past 5 years.
+Government and the mainstream media have ignored the plight of Orthodox child victims, Hirsch says, comparing the level of attention that the Catholic pedophile priest and the Penn State pedophile coach scandals have received to just two New York Times articles about child sexual abuse in the ultra-Orthodox community within the past 5 years.

-Those responsible for the Penn State sexual abuse scandal, says Hirsch, were held accountable largely due to extensive mainstream media coverage.
-Unchecked by the mainstream media, Hirsch believes that the ultra-Orthodox leadership -- and the Brooklyn DA's office -- will continue to cover up child molestation in the ultra-Orthodox community.
+Those responsible for the Penn State sexual abuse scandal, said Hirsch, were held accountable largely due to extensive mainstream media coverage.
+Left unchecked by the mainstream media, Hirsch believes that the ultra-Orthodox leadership -- and the Brooklyn DA's office -- will continue to cover up child molestation in the ultra-Orthodox community.

-The work of empowerment, he says, requires that state legislatures, attorneys general and the federal government strengthen and enforce child sexual abuse reporting laws, eliminating all faith-based diversions from reporting.
+Ultimately, the work of empowerment, he said, requires that state legislatures, attorneys general and the federal government strengthen and enforce child sexual abuse reporting laws, eliminating all faith-based diversions from reporting.

 The article from Jewish Week.